Shop for snacks: Buy Oreos at Amazon.com

-Taste: This version of Oreos from Indonesia initially looked to be the limited-edition Reese's ones with a different package and name, but there were quite a few surprises to come.
+Taste test: This version of Oreos from Indonesia initially looked to be the limited-edition Reese's ones with a different package and name, but there were quite a few surprises to come.

 The square-profile box looked to contain one stack of Oreos.
 And indeed it did, but the first surprise when we opened the box was that it wasn't filled directly with Oreos or with a simple clear plastic bag holding the stack of cookies, but rather a shelf-worthy foil tube that appeared to meet the same labeling requirements as the box, except with different languages.
 The tube included Indonesian, Thai and Vietnamese; the box was in Chinese and English.